Setting and Staff Information

 Amy Leach, LCSW is a clinical social worker, one of the referral coordinators, and the Assistant Training Coordinator for Social Work Practicum.
 Amy received her Bachelor of Arts (B.A.) in Psychology from Alfred University and a Master's of Social Work (M.S.W.) from the University of North Carolina in Chapel Hill.
 Her professional interests include crisis intervention, depression, and relational concerns.
 Amy works collaboratively with clients and embraces a strengths-based perspective.

-Intern training is supported by the following administrative support staff: Tracie Hyde, Marie Willis, Che Wells, Kaitlyn Brown, and Ryan Hawkins.
+Intern training is supported by the following administrative support staff: Che Wells, Marie Willis, Brittney Johnson, and Turkessa Crump.